 - CDC License Exempt Provider Application (Fillable)

-Apply to become a license exempt related or unrelated child care provider (formerly known as unlicensed).
+Apply to become a license exempt related or unrelated child care provider.

 - MI Child Care Background Check Consent and Disclosure License Exempt - Unrelated